faithoflifedev/obs_websocket/README.md

 -c, --command                     Required.
 The OBS command to send
                                   [StartStopStreaming, StartStreaming, StopStreaming, GetStreamingStatus, GetStreamSettings, SetStreamSettings, SaveStreamSettings, GetSourcesList, GetVolume, SetVolume]
 -a, --args                        Optional.
 The json encoded arguments for the supplied command if required
 ```

+You can use [dart compile](https://dart.dev/tools/dart-compile) to create the cli executable.

 ## More documentation
 The [api] docs will become available when I figure out how to publish them :-)